Employer of Record

 Appeal Process

-• Nullity and abusive causes include procedural infringements, discriminatory motives, employee claims against working conditions, and rights violations.
+• Nullity and abusive causes may include procedural infringements, discriminatory motives, retaliation linked to employee rights, and other rights violations recognized under applicable law.

 Employee Benefits in Angola

-• Bonus All workers are entitled to a holiday bonus and a Christmas bonus, each calculated as 50% of a month’s base wages, thereby totaling an extra month’s wage.
+• Bonus All workers are generally entitled to a holiday bonus and a Christmas bonus, each calculated as 50% of a month’s base wage, thereby totaling an extra month’s salary over the year.

 Personal Income Tax in Angola